 Managing Your Finances As a Newly Single Mum (Or Dad)

-You can probably tell from the title of this post that I have some news…my husband and I are separating.
+You can probably tell from the title of this post that I have some news…my ex and I are separating.
 I’m not going to go into the ins and outs and the details, but I thought that I would have to mention it so that you all understand why my finances are changing.

-With that little announcement out of the way, down to business!
 When you become a single parent, it can be a bit of a shock to the system – regardless if you were the one who gave or received the news.
 How it all goes down will also ultimately affect and decide on how the financial situation is between the two of you.

 Hopefully, you will both go about the separation amicably, and will able to talk through things sensibly to find the best solution for all of you.
 If not, you will unfortunately have to go through a solicitor and fight for your money and assets.